tasmota/docs/docs/Azure-IoT-Hub.md

 ### 0. Open an Azure Subscription

-If you don't already have a subscription (one is included with most MSDN subscriptions), you can get started here: https://azure.microsoft.com/account/free
+If you don't already have an Azure Subscription (one is included with most MSDN subscriptions), you can get started here: [https://azure.microsoft.com/account/free](https://azure.microsoft.com/account/free)

 ### 1. Create an Azure IoT Hub and a Device

-The following steps will walk you through creating an IoT Hub and your first device using a web browser: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal
+The following steps will walk you through creating an IoT Hub and your first device using a web browser: [https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal)

 You will need 3 pieces of information from this step: